aws/eks-anywhere/docs/content/en/docs/community/contributing.md

 pull request, please ensure that:

 1. You are working against the latest source on the *main* branch.
-2. You check open and recently-merged pull requests to make sure someone else hasn't addressed the problem already.
+2. You check open and recently merged pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.